jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 That's it!
 The current setting for *Blog pages show at most* under *Reading* will be used to fill in the default values.
 You can take over from there.

 == Frequently Asked Questions ==
+= Should I keep using WordPress 3.2.1? =

+* No. I'm being nice for now, but when 3.5 comes out, I'm totally removing the last piece of code that ties this plugin to 3.2.1.
+Sorry. :)

 = Why aren't there any FAQs? =